 Myasthenic Crisis

-A potential complication known as a myasthenic crisis can occur when the muscles that control breathing become too weak to work.
-This necessitates emergency treatment and mechanical assistance with breathing while addressing the antibodies that cause muscle dysfunction.
+A potential complication known as a myasthenic crisis can occur when the muscles that control breathing become too weak to function properly.
+This requires emergency treatment and mechanical assistance with breathing while addressing the antibodies that affect muscle function.

 What Causes Myasthenia Gravis?